carbon-design-system/carbon/packages/grid/docs/sass.md

 </div>
 ```

-There is also support for responsive classes that are including with the
+There is also support for responsive classes that are included with the
 `css-grid` mixin.
 These responsive classes allow you to do the following for
 each breakpoint: